Can You Reverse Type 2 Diabetes?

 It sounds too good to be true: reversing type 2 diabetes through exercise and healthy eating.

-While certain lifestyle changes are key to managing diabetes, whether you can actually turn back time so that it's like you never had diabetes at all is a different matter.
+While certain lifestyle changes are key to managing diabetes, whether you can actually turn back time so that it's like you never had diabetes is a different matter.
 That depends on how long you've had the condition, how severe it is, and your genes.

 Shedding extra pounds and keeping them off can help you better control your blood sugar.